Health Savings Account (HSA) Checking

 We all know that health care costs keep rising and it’s difficult to figure out what’s best for you and your family.
 Many employers now offer High Deductible Health Plans (HDHP), and that may give you the opportunity to consider opening an HSA Checking Account.
-To be eligible for an HSA account with MCU, you must be an Ultra, Plus or e-Connect Advantage level member.

 What is it?

 An HSA Checking Account allows you to save and pay for future qualified health care expenses.
 HSA accounts have these tax advantages:

 - Tax free distributions, when used for qualified expenses

 It’s best that you consult with your tax advisor to identify the tax advantages that may apply to your situation.